-Mosquitos can be very harmful to humans because they have a tendency to bite people and animals both, mosquitoes are attracted to the smell of the suck blood of humans and animals.
-There is, however, one big difference between the two female mosquitoes feed on both human and animal blood.
+Mosquitos can be very harmful to humans because they tend to bite people and animals both, mosquitoes are attracted to the smell of the suck blood of humans and animals.
+There is, however, one big difference between the two female mosquitoes that feed on both human and animal blood.

-Often it turns out the only female mosquitoes are a carrier of diseases that can be very harmful to humans, harmful enough to even claim the life of humans.
+Often it turns out the only female mosquitoes are carriers of diseases that can be very harmful to humans, harmful enough to even claim the life of humans.

 If somewhere in your home water is stagnant then you can expect that place to be infested by mosquitoes because standing water is what they need to lay eggs.

-Your home must be having bathroom and kitchen where there chances of water standing are higher therefore your home is not much safe from the potential infestation of mosquitoes.
+Your home must have having bathroom and kitchen where there chances of water standing are higher therefore your home is not very safe from the potential infestation of mosquitoes.